EfthimiosVlahos/AMEX-Credit-Default-Prediction/README.md

-# AMEX: Credit Default Preduiction
+# AMEX: Credit Default Preduiction Kaggle Competition

 ## Project Overview
 The convenience of credit cards has become an indispensable aspect of modern life, facilitating daily purchases without the need to carry large amounts of cash.
 However, as credit card issuers extend credit to customers, the challenge of predicting the likelihood of payment default arises.
 This is a complex problem that has been addressed by many existing solutions, with opportunities for further improvements.